About Wisdom House Davos 2025

 Anyone selling entrance tickets to Wisdom House is committing fraud and will be denounced accordingly.
 We exist also as a counterbalance to the extreme commercialization of Davos during the WEF, supporting nonprofits and benefitting the local population and the charging of fees on top of the aforementioned contribution is strongly contrary to this ethos.

-The only other monetary exchange allowed are donations to WisdomAccelerator.org, the registered Swiss nonprofit hosting the event.
-Anyone else collecting payments on behalf of Wisdom House is also unauthorized and committing fraud, so please let us know if you are solicited.
+Until the Wisdom Foundation is setup please keep in mind that donations should only be made to WisdomAccelerator.org, the registered Swiss nonprofit hosting the event.
+Anyone else collecting payments on behalf of Wisdom House is doing to illicitly and therefore committing fraud, so please let us know if you are solicited.

-Only qualified nonprofits (please refer as a benchmark to canva.com/canva-for-nonprofits/eligibility-guidelines) should request the premium spaces above, but it is not an issue to have a for profit representative in a panel they host if they’re helping to cover the overall participation costs (food/drinks/donations).
+Only qualified nonprofits (please refer as a benchmark to canva.com/canva-for-nonprofits/eligibility-guidelines) and selected Social Enterprises with particularly impressive results should request time slots sessions, but it is not an issue to have a for profit representative in a panel they host if they’re helping to cover the overall participation costs (food/drinks/donations).
+This is similar to the approach taken for events hosted at the United Nations.

 Pitches are most certainly out of place even when done by nonprofits, TED talk guidelines are a good baseline for the boundaries to be respected (storage.ted.com/tedx/manuals/tedxcontentguidelines.pdf).